code-distortion/backoff/README.md

 }
 ```

-You can then use your custom backoff algorithm like this:
+Then use your custom backoff algorithm like this:

 ```php
 $algorithm = new MyBackoffAlgorithm(…);